jwbMSFT/Viva/Viva/engage/manage-security-and-compliance/manage-data-compliance.md

 For keyword matching, use [regular expressions](/dotnet/standard/base-types/regular-expression-language-quick-reference) to match patterns.

-Here are some examples of regular expressions commonly used for monitoring.
+Here are some representative examples of regular expressions commonly used for monitoring.
+You may need to modify these in order to have the most effective expressions for your use cases.

 |**Purpose**|**Pattern**|**Matches**|
 |:-----|:-----|:-----|